-On Top of Old Smokey free kids sheet music with easy guitar tabs, and now with an easy Middle-C version for beginner piano also!
+On Top of Old Smokey free kids sheet music with easy guitar tabs, and an easy Middle-C version for beginner piano also!
 The silly and fun kids' song, "On Top of Spaghetti," uses this tune.
 I loved singing it when I was a kid!
 Somehow the words seemed incredibly clever in those long-ago days...

 The lyrics of "On Top of Spaghetti" are under copyright, so I can't give you free sheet music which includes those words, but you can still enjoy a video (one among many on Youtube!) regaling the adventure of the sneeze-propelled meatball: